T3chie-404/pnode-monitor/README.md

 - Sends formatted messages to Google Chat
 - Tracks node changes between runs
 - Persists state between runs in `pnode_state.json`
+- **Sends a critical alert if the API reports zero nodes, indicating a potential network-wide issue.**
 - Error handling and logging
 - Limits output to show first 5 nodes in each category to avoid message clutter